The first question you may be asking is, what is register in English?

 The five basic English language register definition levels

-It is the level of language that you would use on formal occasions to address the Queen, an archbishop, president or prime minister.
+It is the level of language that you would use in spoken English on formal occasions to address the Queen, an archbishop, president or prime minister.

-It is the formal or conventional language level you would use in report writing, business plans and marketing presentations.
+It is the formal or conventional language level you would use in transactional situations.
+The subject matter could include business letters, report writing, business plans, marketing presentations or speaking to a client.

-You use informal or casual register when you speak to or write emails to friends, family or work colleagues.
+You use informal or casual register when you speak to or write emails and messages to friends, family or work colleagues.

-It is not the language of a smutty joke.
-It is an intimate register that contains the type of language we use when we talk to immediate family members, very close friends, a child or a family pet.
+This intimate register refers to the type of language we use when we talk to immediate family members, very close friends, a child or a family pet.